-The Trustees submit their report and the financial statements of the Christian Care Trust ("the Trust") for the year ended 30 September 2018.
+The Trustees submit their report and the financial statements of the Christian Care Trust ("the Trust") for the year ended 30 September 2019.
 The financial statements have been prepared in the format prescribed by the Statement of Recommended Practice: Accounting and Reporting by Charities (SORP2015 (FRS102)) and the Financial Reporting Standard 102.
 The legal and administrative information set out earlier in this document forms part of this report.

-1. Structure, Governance & Management
+I. Structure, Governance & Management

-1.1 Trustees
+I.I Trustees

 Trustees are appointed by resolution of the existing Trustees.
 Trustees stand for a term of 5 years and can stand for reappointment after the term.
-The Trustees meet approximately four times per annum to discuss a full range of matters relating to finance, fabric and general administration relating to the Trust.
+The Trustees meet monthly to discuss a full range of matters relating to finance, fabric and general administration relating to the Trust.
 In addition, Trustees are given the task of monitoring and reporting to the Board on different aspects of the running of the Trust.
-Another individual, who is not a Trustee, in attendance at Trustee meetings is Claire Disbrey, the lay chaplain.

 None of the Trust's officers receives remuneration.
-Mrs Ann Gilbert, formerly the Home Manager, now the Executive Trustee, lives rent-free within the care home at 110 Nether Street in accordance with the terms of a tenancy agreement.
+Trustee - Mrs Ann Gilbert, formerly the Home Manager, lives rentfree within the care home at 110 Nether Street in accordance with the terms of a tenancy agreement, which will conclude with her retirement in 2020.